Feline Lower Urinary Tract Disease (FLUTD) in cats

 It is important to consult the vet if your cat cannot urinate or is having trouble urinating.
 A male cat should always be attended to immediately because of the risk of a urethral plug forming.
 A female cat should be seen within 24 hours, or sooner if she is showing additional symptoms such as vomiting and lethargy.

 Your veterinarian will take a full history including the onset and nature of the symptoms.
-Your vet will also perform a complete physical examination, including digital rectal palpation of the bladder and urethra to assess whether masses or stones are present.
-The vet will also palpate the cat’s bladder abdominally, to determine whether the cat is able to void urine.
+Your vet will also perform a complete physical examination, including palpation of the cat’s bladder abdominally, to determine whether the cat is able to void urine.
+They may also perform a digital rectal palpation of the bladder and urethra to assess whether masses or stones are present.

 The following diagnostic tests may be performed: